bababue/vertretungsplan/README.md

 ## Docker Setup
 1. Clone the repository
 2. Run `docker-compose up -d` to create containers
-3. To fetch new data, simply rerun the vertretung-cmd container
+3. To fetch new data, simply rerun the cmd container